chunkanglu/CSCB07/Notes/vault/Software Testing.md

 * Software is everywhere and failures can have severe consequences

 ## Fault/Error/Failure
+* Fault - problem in code
+* Error - incorrect state of program due to a fault
+* Failure - incorrect result of the program (with respect to the expected behaviour)

 ## RIPR Model
+* 4 contitions for a test to observe program failure
 1. **Reachability:** test must reach location in the program that contains the fault
 2. **Infection:** After faulty location is executed, state of program must be incorrect
 3. **Propagation:** Infected (wrong) state propagate through rest of program, causing incorrect output/final state